itayhaike/Kubernetes-Cluster-Installation-/README.md

 The pc Will reboot

-After Reboot Run the script: cluster_2.sh
+After Reboot, Run the script: cluster_2.sh
 # $bash cluster_2.sh

 And all done